Am I Covered By The Law?

-Section 4 of the Residential Tenancy Act (RTA) describes the types of living arrangements NOT covered by the RTA:
+Section 4 of the RTA lists the types of living situations not covered by the RTA:

 - accommodation where the tenant shares a bathroom or kitchen with the owner of the property;

-- accommodation provided to a student by their school;
+- accommodation provided to a student or employee by their school;

 - accommodation included with property occupied primarily for business purposes and rented under a single agreement;